Collateral Consequences of a Felony Conviction in Killeen

 A criminal conviction can come with jail or prison time and financial penalties.
 Once you’ve served your time or completed the terms of your probation, you might expect that you can put the entire experience behind you and move on with your life.
 Unfortunately, this may not be the case.
 Convictions can stay on your record for a long time – sometimes forever – casting a negative pall over every aspect of your life.
 When you’re accused of a crime, it’s natural to focus on the immediate effects of an arrest and charges.

 However, it’s also important to keep sight of how a conviction can affect your future, like your career, reputation and your right to own a firearm.
-The Killeen criminal defense attorneys at the Mary Beth Harrell Law Firm understand the ramifications and consequences of a criminal conviction.
+The Killeen criminal defense attorneys at the Mary Beth Harrell Criminal Defense and DWI Lawyers understand the ramifications and consequences of a criminal conviction.
 We provide tough, smart defense to avoid a negative outcome in your case and keep your reputation intact.

 Collateral consequences from a criminal record